 This What We Heard report covers the feedback from the Online Survey.

 Circulations to Community Associations and optional meetings to discuss Land Use Bylaw amendment wording and a guide to skateboard and sports ramps were available from June to September.
-Feedback from Community Associations will be incorporated into the Calgary Planning Commission report.
+Feedback from Community Associations was incorporated into the September 22, 2016 report to the Calgary Planning Commission.

 Thank you to everyone who provided input!